 8.1 It is essential that robust, integrated systems are developed and maintained for identifying and evaluating all significant operational risks to the authority.

-This should include but is not limited to the proactive participation of all those associated with planning and delivering services.
+This should include the proactive participation of all those associated with planning and delivering services.

 Risk management